elasticpath/textlint-rule-no-dead-relative-link/README.md

 `overview-summary.html` file at the first destination `../website/static/javadocs/1.0.x/overview-summary.html` instead of the second destination `../../static/javadocs/1.0.x/overview-summary.html`.

-#### Note
+#### Conflicting Configurations

-When the `resolve-as-markdown`option is configured with the `route-map` option use the original file extension in the source value to validate relative links.
+When the `resolve-as-markdown`option is configured with the `route-map` option, there is a potential conflict between the two options.
+When the `resolve-as-markdown` option is set with an array of file extension(s), the option treats files with those extensions as if they are markdown files.
+However, it may be assumed that the source regex in the `route-map` option must include the markdown extension (.md) if the file extension is included in the regex.

-For e.g. `../../docs/file.html` is to be routed to `../subdir/file.md` for validation.
-Then the config should look like the following:
+For e.g. `../../docs/file.html` and `../../docs/another-file.md` are the links to be checked, but only `../../docs/file.html` is to be routed to `../subdir/file.md` for validation.

+We would have the following configuration:

 ```json
 {
     "rules": {